dabeaz/curio/docs/reference.rst

    Clear the event.

-.. asyncmethod:: Event.wait(timeout=None)
+.. asyncmethod:: Event.wait()

-   Wait for the event with an optional timeout.
+   Wait for the event.

 .. asyncmethod:: Event.set()